EKGF/ekg-maturity/docs-fragments/pillar/business/capability-area/business-model-elaboration/capability/value-chain/background-and-intro.md

 imperatives of Value Chains to include more holistic collaborations in the business ecosystem --- reshaping provision of services and access to untapped pools of value.

+# Contribution to the EKG

+Having the Value Chain(s) of an organization defined can help with the selection, definition and prioritization of the right use cases for the EKG.